cpap7/FattyMenu/README.md

 10) Verify it works while in-game.
 In most cases, it should be fine to just load into a singleplayer  map or server and open/close the menu without issue.
 However, for the safest results, I'd recommend doing the following from now on:
 - Reboot the game
 - Load into the server
-- Launch Xenos64.exe, and inject the .dll (your settings for the injector should be saved)
+- Once you're in the server and able to play, launch Xenos64.exe, and inject the .dll (your settings for the injector should be saved)

 ## Controls
 - RCTRL key -> opens or closes the menu